ISIOT-ECI/Lab1-mqtt-messaging/README.md

 ## Additional considerations

-1. It is recommended to use the official micripython's MQTT client libraries: [umqtt.robust](https://github.com/micropython/micropython-lib/tree/master/umqtt.robust).
+1. It is recommended to use the official micripython's MQTT client libraries: [umqtt.robust](https://github.com/micropython/micropython-lib/tree/master/umqtt.robust). *Note: we didn't use the umqtt.robust2 package due to problems with the ESP8266, but you are free to try it.*

 	You can install these libraries throug [upip (micro pip)](https://docs.micropython.org/en/latest/reference/packages.html), by opening a REPL prompt (as in Lab-00) and entering: